James Caldwell (1759-1838) of Linley Wood, Talke, Staffordshire.

 - Various articles in the Staffordshire Advertiser.

-- Various family portraits by Joseph Wright of Derby and Daniel Gardner.
+- Various family portraits by Joseph Wright of Derby, Daniel Gardner and a miniature.

 - The Will of James Caldwell.